Blog

 Studio 1 hour (member) 1,500-1,760 yen 2,200-3,300 yen

-Studio 1 hour (general) 1,900–2,100 yen 2,500–3,500 yen
+Studio 1 hour (non-member) 1,900-2,100 yen 2,500-3,500 yen

-4 times/month × 3 hours cost 18,000–21,120 yen 26,400–39,600 yen
+Monthly cost (4 sessions × 3 hours) 18,000-21,120 yen 26,400-39,600 yen

 Jam Session Information in Gunma

-Venue Content Timing
+Venue Content Schedule

 Club JAMMERS Blues session (guitar, bass, drums, keyboards welcome) First Friday of every month

-Kiryu VAROCK VAROCK Night (genre-free open mic) Second Friday of every month
+Kiryu VAROCK VAROCK Night (genre-free, open mic) Second Friday of every month

 Artists from Gunma — "Gunma's 3B" and Japanese Rock History